Frequently Asked Questions

 What is the difference between the Single Channel Gear Tooth Sensor and the Single Channel Target Tracker Gear Tooth Sensor?

-There are several differences .
-The Single Channel DS is true 0 speed, chopper stabilized, requires direction of rotation orientation, and looks for target left vs. target right.
-The Target Tracker DSO works to very slow speeds, does not have chopper noise, and does not require orientation.
+There are several differences.
+The Single Channel DS is true 0 speed, chopper-stabilized, requires the direction of rotation orientation, and looks for target left vs. target right.
+The Target Tracker DSO works at very slow speeds, does not have chopper noise, and does not require orientation.
 It is sensitive to metal close and metal far.

 Which gear tooth sensor should I use, The Gear Tooth Sensor or the Target Tracker?

 It depends on your requirements.
 In general, use the DS Gear Tooth Sensor if you have a standard gear, and a Target Tracker DSO if you can't orient the sensor to the gear or want to produce pulses that track the teeth pattern.
 The DS sensor behaves more consistently from part to part, but if you gap them close enough the DSO sensors work great.